dfe-analytical-services/explore-education-statistics/tests/performance-tests/README.md

 This is an out-of-the-box Grafana / K6 Dashboard that captures general low-level performance statistics.

-## Individual test options
+## Command-line test parameters

 Some variables are available in certain tests to allow the running of the tests with different test data should we need to do so, but without needing to alter the test code.
 We use environment variables to supply the tests with variables using the `-e` flag.
 All variables have default values to fall back on.

 Note that in various tests that deal with file imports, we allow the selection of data files to